torque59/ctf-vagrant-64/README.md

 This vagrant box is similar to https://github.com/ctfhacker/ctf-vagrant-64.
 It has couple of this which i have added to make things useful.

+I have changed the image to minimal/xenial64 and added couple of tools.

+## Base Image

+- minimal/xenial64

 ## Tools